janhommes/noREST/cli/README.md

 ```

+> By default the noREST nestjs implementation supports two connectors: mongoDB and file.
+File is the default configuration but only suitable for non high load.

 ## Env variables
 Each of the mentioned configuration can be also be parsed as a ENV var.
 Use the prefix `NOREST_` and replace dots with underscores then: